zdravkov/kendo-docs/api/javascript/ui/editor.md

 ### imageBrowser.transport.imageUrl `String|Function`

 The URL responsible for serving the original image.
 A file name placeholder should be specified.
+By default the placeholder value is URL encoded.
+If this is not desired, use a function.

-#### Example
+#### Example - imageUrl as String

     <textarea id="editor"></textarea>
     <script>